-- [3] Both parties prepared their submissions collectively to be addressed in one hearing for the ten (10) properties under complaint. - [4] The subject property is a concrete batch plant and landscaping materials yard, commonly referred to as "Burnco".
-The site totals 8.22 acres and is zoned I2, Heavy Industrial District.
-The property is developed with an operating concrete batch plant comprised of 4,300 sf on the main floor with a 635 sf office mezzanine.
-There are a number of other ancillary buildings, which serve various purposes including storage and office space as well.
-The assessed value of the improvements also includes a weigh scale, fuel tank, and site improvements.
-The assessment for 2015 is land \$2,342,700,and Improvements \$1,327,200 and exempt Machinery & Equipment ["M&E"] \$581,130. - [5] The 2015 assessment of the subject property describes it as non-residential property including land with improvements including machinery and equipment and warehouse.
+- [3] Both parties prepared their submissions collectively to be addressed in one hearing for the ten (10) properties under complaint. - [4] The subject property is an oilfield service company facility, known as Halliburton.
+The site totals 10.23 acres and is zoned I1 Industrial Business District.
+The main building was built in 1988 and consists of a one-story structure with 30,850 sf on the main floor, comprising both office and service garage/shop areas, and a 4,133 sf office mezzanine.
+There are four ancillary storage and/or shop buildings located on the site as well, ranging in size from 720 to 8,400 sf.
+Included in the assessed value of the improvements are cranes, craneways, industrial tanks, and site improvements.
+The assessment for 2015 is land \$3,813,200 and Improvements \$2,408,200. - [5] The 2015 assessment of the subject property describes it as non-residential property including land with improvements and warehouse.